rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 `void sfall_func1("remove_wm_town_names", bool toggle)`
 - Enables/disables drawing town names under green circles on the world map
 - `toggle`: True - hides town names (Fallout 1 behavior); False - shows town names (default)

+#### encounter_detection
+`void sfall_func1("encounter_detection", bool toggle)`
+- Enables/disables the engine's random encounter detection process (grants XP and displays a dialog box)
+- If the process is disabled, the player will always be forced into random encounters when they occur

+#### set_reaction_thresholds
+`void sfall_func2("set_reaction_thresholds", int neutral, int good)`
+- Sets the thresholds for "neutral" and "good" NPC reactions
+- `neutral`: any reaction value greater than this is considered neutral.
+Valid range: -125..125 (default: -10)
+- `good`: any reaction value greater than this is considered good.
+Valid range: -125..125 (default: 10).
+The value must be greater than or equal to the `neutral` threshold

 ****